Study of my own life for memoir composition remains in my writing tool kit. As Socrates averred, "The unexamined life is not worth living."

 If you do not believe in God—yet somehow you managed to keep reading this piece—you may substitute "Conscience" or "Truth" for God and for "praying" you may substitute "seeking."
 So this is my prayer for deliverance for myself and all of you who have experienced pain owing to the death of a loved one or a lost relationship with a loved one.
 Included in my musing and prayer is the following original poem that also functions as prayer of gratitude.

 Deliverance from pain and sorrow ultimately requires removing the mind from the source of that pain and sorrow and placing it on some other thought.
 Often that other thought may a simple scene from one’s past, a scene that offers a capture of serene beauty, of lively colors that move the mind and inspire the soul with some deeply held truth.

-After having observed the torture of fish for a number of years during my childhood and teens years, I am always moved by seeing those beautiful creatures loved and their lives respected and cared for.
+I am always moved by seeing beautiful creatures, such as fish, loved and their lives respected and cared for.
 Such care is afforded the fish in the little fish ponds on the grounds of Self-Realization Fellowship Meditation Gardens in Encinitas CA. They swim peacefully, live out their lives, and die a natural death, as their Creator cares for them through the instrumentality of the monks and nuns who tend them.

 These fish swim

 Until the Divine

 Their pond does dwell